 8 Open a savings account, TFSA, GIC, RRSP, Mutual funds and have a fixed contributions every payday.
 This helps you control your expenses by saving for your future.
 Just a minimum of 25-50$ per pay day will be a lot in the next few years from now.

 9) Avoid buying in installations.
 Interest rate is sometimes greater than the cost of the item and interest will kill your pockets if you buy expensive items at the same time.
 The best thing to do is to save money first and then buy.
+Some people decide to buy bitcoin to grow and invest their money.
+Find the best option for you and your expertise though.

 10) Keep tract of your bill and payment due and never miss a deadline.
 Establishing a good credit history is of paramount importance in Canada and even the slightest lapse can make your history unpleasant so make sure you are always on time with those bills.
 If you’re struggling to pay them then look at Simply Switch to help reduce your energy bills.
 Tip: set up an automatic payment if you can!